SamA21/Space/README.md

 * An item page (that would show more details).
 * Update parsing of data to be a fake API call.
 * A Reverse order/ default order toggle buttons.
-* Split components out more into re-useable ones like the view all button.
+* Split out more components into more re-useable ones such as turing the view all button into a more genric button component.